 The battery of Xperia XZ might sound lackluster on the paper, but once you boot it up, you’ll see how great it is.
 Sure, 3180 mAh sounds anything but exceptional, does it?
 However, XZ manages to keep up with my constant YouTube usage, music streaming, gaming, and video recording just fine.
 With a single charge, I managed to endure a full day with the juice still being there.
 On top of that, both fast charging and Qi wireless charging are available.

 We also need to give some props to the sound quality.
-At the end of the day, this is THE Sony, a company that loves some badass sound.
+At the end of the day, this is Sony, a company that loves some badass sound.
 The speaker is awesome, it sounds clear, and distortion is almost non-existent.

 So, is Xperia XZ worth a dime?
-Well, it would be great if the price is actually THAT low.
-However, at almost thousand bucks, I can’t say this phone is the best solution.
-If you like a robust design, amazing camera, great sound quality, and long-lasting battery, XZ might still be worth considering.
+Well, it would be great if the price is THAT low.
+However, at almost a thousand bucks, I can’t say this phone is the best solution.
+If you like robust design, amazing camera, great sound quality, and long-lasting battery, XZ might still be worth considering.
 On top of that, the phone is blazingly fast and will match even Samsung Galaxy S9.
 So, if you like to refresh yourself a bit, Xperia XZ is a great, albeit wallet-hungry option.